suraj-singh12/Project-SearchEverywhere/README.md

 > On files other than `.txt` type, conversions are done, and new directories are made.
 They can safely be removed after program terminates or can be utilised by user.

 ## Installation

-This works on Debian based as well as Arch based distros and can be installed by following these commands:
+This works on almost all types of linux distros (i.e. debian-based, arch-based, redhat, fedora, etc) and can be installed by the following commands:

+#### Clone the repo
 ```bash
   git clone https://github.com/suraj-singh12/Project-SearchEverywhere/
 ```